 What about the burning of tobacco during traditional Aboriginal ceremonies?

 The ceremonial burning of tobacco as part of an Aboriginal cultural activity is exempt from the Bylaw.

-How will the Bylaw be enforced?
+How is the Bylaw enforced?

-Encouraging compliance with the bylaw will include:
+Encouraging compliance with the bylaw includes:

-- Targeted education and awareness leading up to implementation
+- Targeted education and awareness

 - Sufficient and proper signage